 Automatic single language

-Automatic single language behaviour is the default in both V1 and V2 so you can just omit those from your configuration.
+Automatic single language behavior is the default in both V1 and V2, so you can just omit those parameters from your configuration.

 Automatic multiple languages